 CESI's Knowledge Moblilization (KMb) program offers a range of expertise and support on- and off-campus.
 Program staff support KMb in the following ways (and more!):

 We strive to enhance community access to and use of research expertise.
 We work to make research accessible, and to facilitate the involvement of non-academic partners at various stages of the research process, from defining research questions to conducting research and sharing findings.
 We help:

 The Guelph Knowledge Translation and Transfer Community of Practice (KTT CoP) is an informal group of knowledge mobilization professionals, faculty and students seeking to share best practices, develop new skills, and connect with peers.
 Members are committed to bridging the gap between best available evidence and practice: we are focused on sharing resources and ideas to create a strong community and advance KTT knowledge.

-Knowledge Mobilization (KMb) can be defined in many ways, some of which are shared below.
+Knowledge Mobilization (KMb) can be defined in many ways.
 At CESI, we believe that KMb is an integral element of critical community-engaged scholarship, and see knowledge-sharing, dialogue, and recognition of multiple forms and locations of knowledge as crucial parts of our collaborative practice.
-KMb is integrated into our community-engaged practice including the CETL program, The Guelph Lab, and the Research Shop, as well as being a distinct program at CESI.
+KMb is integrated into our community-engaged practice including the CETL program, the Guelph Lab, and the Research Shop, as well as being a distinct program at CESI.